Quantifying displacement: an urban expansion consequence via persistent homology: Introduction

 These approaches present a series of shortcomings, which fall into two categories.
 The first and perhaps the most important one is the lack of replicability to other cities and time periods, which is due to ad-hoc methodologies and data.
 Specifically, the choice of a metric and a control group lead to different definitions thereof, hindering the comparison of displacement rates, and surveys and specific indicators are tailored to the specific cities they are designed for, such as the Los Angeles Index of Displacement Pressure.
-Second, the time-scale of some analysis is too short to capture the full displacement processes, as not all leases expire at the same time, and to allow to establish the relationship between gentrification and displacement, as one ought to determine whether the displacement was already taking place prior to the gentrification process.
+Second, the time-scale of some analyses is too short to capture the full displacement processes, as it is not an immediate phenomenon but one that unfolds over time.
+For instance, not all leases expire at the same time, redevelopment policies come into force progressively, and infrastructure and development projects such as transport or urban renewal are rolled out in phases.
+This limitation, although frequent, does not apply to studies using longitudinal datasets such as the aforementioned PSID.

-We propose a novel methodology to overcome these challenges and validate it in a case study for the city of Madrid, Spain.
-Using solely address change data--which is not tied to any city-specific features and is publicly available--we build a suitable topological space and apply persistent homology, a key tool in Topological Data Analysis (TDA), to quantify displacement.
+We propose a novel methodology to overcome these challenges and validate it in a case study for the city of Madrid, Spain, using solely address change data.
+Using this data, we build a suitable topological space and apply persistent homology, a key tool in Topological Data Analysis (TDA), to quantify displacement.
+This data is not tied to any city-specific features and is also publicly available in many European countries\footnote{This type of data can be found for the following countries Denmark, Sweden, Norway, Finland, the Netherlands, Belgium, Austria, and Switzerland.}.
+Population registers record every residential move, allowing the national statistics authorities to construct origin–destination matrices of address changes between small areas within cities.
+In the U.S., neighbourhood-level migration data coverage varies by city, and typically exists only through city administrative records or special datasets.
+Important such datasets include the Urban and Regional Migration Estimates \cite{migration_estimates}, which provides migration estimates for the major U.S. metro areas at neighbourhood level, and MIGRATE \cite{MIGRATE}, a dataset of annual migration matrices at census block level.